Code-Institute-Submissions/Milestone-13/README.md

 - Samsung S8 / Google Chrome
 - Samsung S8 / Samsung Internet

+The website performs well on all browsers mentioned above and scales to smaller screens without issue.

 ### Testing tools

 The website was tested using the following tools: